 Moderator: Daniela Wagner, Conneting Travel & Director of EMEA, Pacific Asia Travel Association (PATA)

 Our CEO Panel returns to address the many threats facing today’s global tourism community.
-Thought leaders representing diverse segments of the market – hotels, government, associations, destinations – will discuss the ways that tourism businesses can move forward in the wake of terrorist attacks, travel bans and assaults on human rights.
+Thought leaders representing diverse segments of the market – hotels, government, associations, destinations – will discuss the ways that tourism businesses can move forward in the wake of terrorist attacks, travel restrictions and assaults on human rights.

 (Presented in Spanish)

-Speaker: Oriol Pamies, Interacting Technology
+Presented by: Oriol Pamies, Interacting Technology

 Esta debate presentará los exitosos casos del marketing de los destinos LGBT como el de Visite Puerto Vallarta y el Patronato de Turismo de Curaçao.
 Aprenda consejos prácticos para atraer viajeros LGBT a su destino de la experiencia de estos líderes LGBT de las regiones de América Latina y el Caribe.
 Impartido en español.